Brake Drum Backing Plates

 Steel plate backing plates assemble wheel cylinders, brake shoes, and other hardware onto a drum brake unit.
 Disc brakes have backing plates as well.
 If the backing plate gets bent or damaged during a brake job, a squeaking sound occurs as the vehicle pulls away.
 Just straighten the plate to repair the squeal.

 Rear drum brakes have pads that must be level and parallel to the drum surface.
 These plates are also vital in keeping water, dirt, and debris away from system components.

-The shoe pads where the shoes ride can become scuffed and grooved as the shoes move back and forth on its surface.
-These pads can be sanded or filed smooth to restore surface integrity.
-When finished apply a specially formulated high temperature grease to these pads to protect and reduce brake squeal.
+The shoe pads on the backing plate can become scuffed and grooved as the shoes move back and forth on its surface.
+These pads can be sanded or filed smoothly to restore surface integrity.
+When finished, apply a specially formulated high-temperature grease to these pads to protect and reduce brake squeal.

-Brake shoes are held in position by springs and clips.
-Springs create pressure resulting in grooves and scratches in the plate.
-Use high temperature brake lubricant that can withstand the high temperatures generated by drum braking systems to protect these pads.
-Avoid petroleum based greases that can swell rubber parts and chassis greases that burn off and evaporate.
+Springs and clips hold the brake shoes in position.
+These springs create pressure, resulting in grooves and scratches on the plate.
+Use high-temperature brake lubricant that can withstand the high temperatures of drum braking systems to protect these pads.
+Avoid petroleum-based greases that can swell rubber parts and chassis greases that burn off and evaporate.

-There are actually two types of lubricants used in automotive braking systems.
-There are the silicon based lubricants that work well on the rubber and plastic parts and there are lubricants used for hardware components like the shoe to backing plate area.
-These are hardware lubes made of synthetic, graphite, or silicon dry film lubricants formulated for high temperature brake systems.
+Two types of lubricants are used in automotive braking systems.
+The silicon-based lubricant works well and protects rubber and plastic brake parts.
+Hardware lubricants are used for components like backing plate pads.
+They're synthetic, graphite, or silicon dry film lubricants formulated for high-temperature brake systems.